01-edu/Branch-AI/one_md_per_day_format/piscine/Week1/day1.md

 The goal of this exercise is to learn to perform a basic data analysis on real data using NumPy.

-The data set that will be used for this exercise is the wine data set.
+The data set that will be used for this exercise is the red wine data set.

 https://archive.ics.uci.edu/ml/datasets/wine+quality